Skip to content

 Thank you for the integer >0: 4.0000000000000000000000001

 Real numbers are not represented exactly but approximately.
-And here, the operation number-int(number) returned 0 to the computer's precision.
+And here, the operation number-int(number) returned 0 to the precision of the computer.

 4.2.
 Regular expressions